-They are intended for collaboration, hands-on learning through activity and experimentation alongside traditional instruction.
+They are intended for collaboration, hands-on learning through activity, and experimentation alongside traditional instruction.
 There is natural and artificial lighting, informal spaces such as niches and nodes, as well as outdoor learning spaces.
-The design acknowledges different learning styles and accommodates and supports the delivery of differentiated instructional methodologies.
+The design acknowledges different learning styles, and accommodates and supports the delivery of differentiated instructional methodologies.

-Common use areas including the gym, multi-purpose room, and three Kindergartens are located on the main floor level near the front of the school.
+Common use areas including the gym, multi-purpose room, and three kindergartens are located on the main floor level near the front of the school.

 The school is constructed of concrete slab-on-grade, suspended concrete slabs, concrete shear walls, steel stud framing at exterior walls, wood infill walls, gluelam structure and tilt-up concrete at the gymnasium and multi-purpose room.
 The roof structure is comprised of glulam beams and columns, with acoustic metal decks and bitumen roofing over the entire facility.